-Children are vulnerable to abuse by their peers.
+Children are vulnerable to abuse by other children and young people.
 Such abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.

 Professionals should not dismiss abusive behaviour as normal between young people and should not develop high thresholds before taking action.